-There will be four exams for this course.
-The fourth exam will be your final exam for this class.
+There will be two exams for this course, a mid-term exam and a final exam.
 There will also be four quizzes for this course.
-The quizzes will prepare you for the exams.
-The quizzes and exams will be offered through South Plains College's Distance Education web site (Blackboard) at schedule times.
+The quizzes will prepare you for the mid-term exam and the final exam.
+The quizzes and exams will be given to you through South Plains College's Distance Education web site (Blackboard) at schedule times.
 There will be no makeup exams during this semester.